 I have made the yellow ladder, but there is not a place to hang because the cockpit was closed.
 It is only an atmosphere.

-I almost forget to set this belt being connected the belly tank and main wing.
+I almost forget to set this belt is connected to the belly tank and main wing.

-The wheel and landing gear was washed in black lightly.
+The wheel and landing gear was washed in black.

-The brakes cables are molded to a landing gear and there is an accurate feeling.
+The brakes cables are molded to landing gear and there is an accurate feeling.

 I think the one in the fuselage lower part is 20mm machine gun.
 In a book, there are 4 machine guns, but I wonder F-100F has only 2 guns.

-I’m not sure the effect of inking.
-I felt that I wipe of the almost area.
+I’m not sure of the effect of inking.
+I felt that I wipe off the almost area.
 The paint does not remain in the rivet holes.

 It was good that a silver body was finished beautifully.

 Trumpeter airplane Kit was not difficult to build up.
 Rather it was easy to have formed.